Iraqi nationalism

-The Ishtar Gate, the eighth gate to the inner city of Babylon.
-Is a well recognized symbol of Iraq's unique national heritage.
+The Freedom Monument in Baghdad that commemorates Iraq's declaration of independence and has bas-relief figures referencing the style of ancient Mesopotamian art.

-Iraqi nationalism is a form of nationalism that asserts the belief that Iraqis form a nation and promotes the cultural unity of Iraqis of different ethnoreligious groups such as Mesopotamian Arabs, Kurds, Turkmens, Assyrians, Yazidis, Mandeans, Shabaks.
+The Ishtar Gate, the eighth gate to the inner city of Babylon, is a well recognized symbol of Iraq's unique national heritage.

-Iraqi nationalism involves the recognition of an Iraqi identity stemming from ancient Mesopotamia including its civilizations and empires of Sumer, Akkad, Babylon and Assyria and influenced Iraq's movement for independence from Ottoman and from British occupation and was an important factor in the 1920 Revolution against the British and the 1958 Revolution against the British-installed Hashemite monarchy.
+Iraqi nationalism is a form of nationalism that involves the recognition of an Iraqi identity stemming from ancient Mesopotamia including its civilizations and empires of Sumer, Akkad, Babylon and Assyria and influenced Iraq's movement for independence from Ottoman and from British occupation and was an important factor in the 1920 Revolution against the British and the 1958 Revolution against the British-installed Hashemite monarchy.